msb002/MHDlab/README.md

 Once you have added any code or made changes, you should should get some basic knowledge of how to use git to stage and commit changes so those codes can be shared with the rest of the group.
 I recommend the [Git Book](https://git-scm.com/book/en/v2)

 ## Setup
 Once you have a folder setup, run setup.bat.

-This should do two things:
+setup.bat does two things, some information about what it does in case there are errors:

-1) run setup.py in python, which will install the 'MHDpy' python module.
+* runs setup.py in python, which will install the 'MHDpy' python module.
 Currently this is installed in 'develop' mode which allows for changes to the MHDpy module to show up without having to reinstall.

-2) Runs Setup_GlobalVariable.vi, which will update the Labview global variable with the correct path to your repository.
+* Runs `Common SubVis\Setup_GlobalVariable.vi`, which will update the repository path variable within `GlobalVariables.vi`

 # Using MHDLab